 What to Do After a Bicycle Accident

-It’s important for a cyclist hit by a car to take these actions:
+It’s important for a cyclist hit by a car to:

-- Try to write down a license plate number or a photo of the plate if the crash is a hit and run.
+Try to write down a license plate number or take a photo of the plate if the crash is a hit and run.

-- Take pictures of the scene, the bike, a helmet, and clothing in its damaged condition.
+Take pictures of the scene, the bike, a helmet, and clothing in its damaged condition.
 Photograph or videotape the scene and fully document what happened.
-You should also gather contact information for anyone who witnessed the accident ad contact the police to file a report.
-These items could be useful to an attorney and should not be discarded until after speaking to one.

-Loss of a Family Member due to Bike Accident
+Loss of a Family Member Due to a Bike Accident

-If your family member is stuck while riding or involved in a fatal bike accident, you may be able to be financially compensated by the at fault party.
+If your family member was struck while riding or involved in a fatal bike accident, you may be able to be financially compensated by the at-fault party.
 While financial compensation will in no way replace your family member, it can provide security for your family moving forward and give you some closure.

 Product Failure Injuries

-At Twyford Law Office, our team of qualified, knowledgeable, and caring attorneys and staff will help you every step of the way as you go through your accident case.
-Contact us today and find out how we can help you get through this troubling time and make the process a little less stressful.
+At Twyford Law Office, our team of qualified, knowledgeable, and caring lawyers and staff will help you every step of the way as you go through your accident case.
+We can help you get through this troubling time and make the process a little less stressful.
 We care and are here to help.